 This article discusses contract changes clauses, types of constructive change, problems for establishing entitlement and contractor’s remedies.

 This paper sets forth the steps for performing a contemporaneous period analysis, including becoming familiar with the project and relevant documents, performing a high-level review of the available project schedules, selecting schedule windows, identifying the critical and near-critical paths, performing a detailed review of the schedules selected for the analysis, determining the changes made between the schedules selected for the schedule windows, making copies of the analysis schedules and implementing necessary corrections, developing variance tables to calculate date and duration variances, researching activity impacts and allocating responsibility for delays, and summing and documenting the results.

 This paper presents a brief overview of contract provisions and case law affecting the preparation and updating of schedules, and the preparation of and defense against change orders and delay and disruption claims.

-Contractual Recovery of Cost and Schedule Impacts Due to Errors, Inaccuracies, or Defects in the Employer’s Invitation to Bid Documents
+Contractual Recovery of Cost and Schedule Impacts Due to Defects in the Employer’s Invitation to Bid Documents

 This article considers the circumstances under which the EPC contractor can circumvent that contractual obligation and receive compensation for cost overruns and schedule delays due to errors, deficiencies, or other shortcomings of the owner’s Invitation to Bid.